-When bad weather conditions develop, the superintendent will assume the responsibility for making the decision as to whether schools will be open or closed.
+When bad weather conditions develop, the superintendent will assume the responsibility for deciding as to whether schools will be open or closed.
 Announcements will be made over radio and television stations about 6:00 AM Should inclement weather make it necessary to delay the opening of school or close early during the school day, announcements will be made over the same radio and television stations as to the times of arrival or dismissal.
 School delays and closings are posted on the District website at www.cvschools.org at about 6:00 am.
 In addition, announcements will be made via the District's School Messenger telephone alert system, through CV E-news (email alerts), text messages (must sign up for this option), and the District's Web Site beginning at about 6 AM.

-ENGLISH AS A SECOND LANGUAGE/ENGLISH LANGUAGE DEVELOPMENTError!
-Bookmark not defined.
+ENGLISH AS A SECOND LANGUAGE/ENGLISH LANGUAGE DEVELOPMENT

-The Cumberland Valley School District provides an English Language Development (ELD) program for students who are in need of additional instruction or support to master the English language and become proficient in their studies.
+The Cumberland Valley School District provides an English Language Development (ELD) program for students who require additional instruction or support to master the English language and become proficient in their studies.
 Students are identified for services by a process that includes completion of the Home Language Survey upon registration, language proficiency screening, and potential testing using the WIDA Screener.
-ELD instruction may take the place of English class.
-Although all applicable students must be screened, parents are able to opt their child out of receiving these services if desired.
+ELD instruction may take the place of

+English class.
+Although all applicable students must be screened, parents can opt their child out of receiving these services if desired.